 - Reserved Instances can save you up to 69% over On-Demand rates when used in steady state.

-- Reserved Instances are easy to use and require no change to how you use Amazon RDS.
+- Reserved Instances require no change to how you use Amazon RDS.
 When computing your bill, our system will automatically apply Reserved Instance rates first to minimize your costs.
 An instance hour will only be charged at the On-Demand rate when the total number of instances you run that hour exceeds the number of applicable Reserved Instances you own.

 - Reserved Instances are available in all the AWS regions.